webplatform/docs/dom/CustomEvent/detail/index.md

 }}
 {{Examples_Section
 |Not_required=No
-|Examples=
+|Examples={{Single Example
+|Language=JavaScript
+|Code=function getCustomEventDetail(e) {
+//retrieve detail for custom event var customEventDetail = e.detail;
+return customEventDetail;
+}

 }}
+}}
 {{Notes_Section
 |Usage=Use this property to retrieve any available additional information about this developer-generated custom event.
-Note: It may not contain any information.
+Note: It may be empty.
-|Notes=After a custom event object is created, use the [[dom/CustomEvent/initCustomEvent|initCustomEvent]] method to set the value of the this property.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification